 We were blessed with the day.
 The sun shone for everyone and the humour was good.
 We set off and chatted about what we were going to see and who we were going to meet.

-I usually drive everywhere myself so it was a complete treat for me to have Joe driving while I gazed out the window like a child on a school tour.
+I usually drive everywhere myself so it was a complete treat for me to have a friend driving while I gazed out the window like a child on a school tour.

 I’ve been to Dingle so many times I’ve lost count, when my own children were younger we went there a lot, surfing, hiking, swimming, safety, wildlife, nature, the peninsula has it all.
 We often looked at the mountains and declared their beauty along with the beauty of Ireland itself.
 I wanted to know more about the area but was not drawn to any of the books that were available at that time.
 So when this book was suggested to me I wasn’t expecting what I read.